ggkasman/MLOps_Stat/README.md

 Data Set:
 - https://www.kaggle.com/competitions/rsna-breast-cancer-detection/data

-Prediction are made per breast based on:
+Predictions are made per breast based on:
 - scans: The mammograms, in dicom format.
 - site_id: ID code for the source hospital.
 - patient_id: ID code for the patient.